-C Definitions
+C. Definitions

 - 1. The following definitions apply to this permit. - a.
 "EDPA" means Effective Date of Permit Authorization. - b.
 "Illicit connection" means any physical or non-physical connection that discharges the following to a municipal separate storm sewer system, unless that discharge is authorized under a NJPDES permit other than the NJPDES permit for discharges from that system (non-physical connections may include, but are not limited to, leaks, flows, or overflows into the municipal separate storm sewer system): - i.
 Domestic sewage; - ii.
 Non-contact cooling water, process wastewater, or other industrial waste (other than stormwater); or - iii.
-Any category of non-stormwater discharges that a Highway Agency for the MS4 identifies as a source or significant contributor of pollutants pursuant to 40 C.F.R.
+Any category of non-stormwater discharges that the Tier A Municipality identifies as a source or significant contributor of pollutants pursuant to 40 C.F.R.
 122.34(b)(3)(iii). - c.
-"MS4" means a municipal separate storm sewer system. - d.
+"MS4" means a municipal separate storm sewer system.

+- d.
+"Municipality" means a "municipality" as defined in the Municipal Land Use Law at N.J.S.A.
+40:55D-5, that is, any city, borough, town, township, or village. - e.
 "Municipal separate storm sewer" means a conveyance or system of conveyances (including roads with drainage systems, municipal streets, catch basins, curbs, gutters, ditches, manmade channels, or storm drains): - i.
 Owned or operated by the United States, an interstate agency, a State, city, town, borough, county, parish, district, association, or other public body (created by or pursuant to State law) having jurisdiction over disposal of sewage, industrial wastes, stormwater, or other wastes, including special districts under State law such as a sewer district, flood control district or drainage district, or similar entity, or an Indian tribe organization, or a designated and approved management agency under section 208 of the CWA that discharges to surface water or groundwater; - ii.
 Designed and used for collecting or conveying stormwater; - iii.
 Which is not a combined sewer; - iv.
 Which is not part of a POTW; and - v.
-Which is not either of the following: - A separate storm sewer(s) that is at an industrial facility, and that collects or conveys stormwater discharges associated with industrial activity that occurs at that facility; or - A separate storm sewer(s) that is at a construction site, and that collects or conveys stormwater discharges associated with small construction activity that occurs at that site. - e.
+Which is not either of the following: - A separate storm sewer(s) that is at an industrial facility, and that collects or conveys stormwater discharges associated with industrial activity that occurs at that facility; or - A separate storm sewer(s) that is at a construction site, and that collects or conveys stormwater discharges associated with small construction activity that occurs at that site. - f.
 "Small municipal separate storm sewer system" or "small MS4" means all municipal separate storm sewers (other than "large" or "medium" municipal separate storm sewer systems as defined in N.J.A.C.
 7:14A-1.2) that are: - i.
 Owned or operated by municipalities described under N.J.A.C.
-7:14A-25.1(b);

-- ii.
+7:14A-25.1(b); - ii.
 Owned or operated by county, State, interstate, or Federal agencies, and located at public complexes as described under N.J.A.C.
 7:14A-25.2(a)2; or - iii.
 Owned or operated by county, State, interstate, or Federal agencies, and located at highways and other thoroughfares as described under N.J.A.C.
 7:14A-25.2(a)3; - iv.
 Owned or operated by county, State, interstate, or Federal agencies, and receive special designation under N.J.A.C.
-7:14A-25.2(a)4. - f.
+7:14A-25.2(a)4. - g.
 "Stormwater" means water resulting from precipitation (including rain and snow) that runs off the land's surface, is transmitted to the subsurface, or is captured by separate storm sewers or other sewerage or drainage facilities.